-Level I Prerequisites: Academic Reading and Writing Levels of 6; Academic Math Level 5 and MTH 178 minimum grade "C" or higher MTH course (excludes MTH 181, 182 and 210); MTH 178 may enroll concurrently
+Level I Prerequisites: Academic Reading and Writing Levels of 6; Academic Math Level 7; or Academic Math Level 5 (MTH 176) and MTH 178, may enroll concurrently

 This is the first of a two-course sequence in algebra-trigonometry based Newtonian physics for pre-professional and liberal art students.
-Physics 111 introduces and develops the concepts of kinematics, forces, work-energy, impulse-momentum (translational and angular), fluids, vibration and waves, and heat.
+Physics 111 introduces and develops the concepts of kinematics, forces, work-energy, impulse-momentum (translational and angular), fluids, vibration and waves and heat.
 Laboratory exercises are included to assist students in understanding the above topics.